-Our long drive takes us through remote rural areas dotted with small villages and on into the legendary Kruger National Park.
+Our long drive takes us through remote rural areas dotted with small villages and on into the legendary Kruger National Park, via the Transfrontier Peace Park.
 Entering the Big Five territory of Kruger we scan the wilderness for wildlife and birds.

 Tonight we set up camp inside the world-famous Kruger National Park.
 Dinner is prepared over the open fire and enjoyed under the stars.
 We sleep in two-man dome tents at one of the rest camps in the middle of the African bushveld.

 Rising early on day ten, we have coffee at camp and watch the sunrise over the untamed bush.
 This beautiful time of day is ideal for spotting birds and animals as they begin to stir.
 Soon, we pack up camp and head out into Kruger National Park.